zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 `zuix.js` is a lightweight library for creating modular and component based web applications by using standard HTML, CSS and JavaScript.

-One of the main feature of *zuix.js* is the ability to transform basic HTML content into components, at runtime and progressively, only when needed (lazy-loading components).
+One of the main feature of *zuix.js* is the ability to "morph" basic HTML content into components, by loading them at runtime and only when needed (lazy-loading).

-This enables designing web pages that can work even with JavaScript disabled, and where JavaScript is enabled, the same page is animated and brought to life with components that use the very page content as its data source.
+This makes possible to design web pages that can work even with JavaScript disabled, and where JavaScript is enabled, the same page is brought to life with components that use the very page content as its data source.

-What even more interesting, is that is possible to load such components also from external websites, making infinite the possibilities in sharing and reusing components.
+What even more interesting, is that is possible to load such components also from external websites, making infinite the possibilities in sharing and reusing components across a network of sites.

 **Features in brief**
 - Components loading either from a local or remote servers